 - emailing an enquiry to us

-- adding a comment to our blog
+- adding a comment to a blog

 - registering for courses, events, online listings and programmes

-- subscribing to our news feeds
+- subscribing to news feeds

-- subscribing to our newsletter
+- subscribing to newsletter

 - promotional offers, contest and competitions